marioheras5/pokemingada-front/README.md

-# pokemingada-front
+# --- Pokemingada (front-end) ---
-front-end project for a pokemon fangame mini-tournament, made with React.js
+Small project for a pokemon fangame mini-tournament, with leaderboards and other stuff, made with React.js